ipfs-shipyard/ipfs-pack/spec.md

     ipfs-pack repo <subcommand> <arguments>

 SUBCOMMANDS
-    make   creates (or updates) the pack repo for a pack directory ls     lists all cids in the pack repo gc     garbage collect the pack repo (pinset = PackManifest) rm     removes the pack's ipfs repo
+    regen   regenerate ipfs-pack repo for this pack ls     lists all cids in the pack repo gc     garbage collect the pack repo (pinset = PackManifest) rm     removes the pack's ipfs repo